On q-Hermite polynomials and their relationship with some other families of orthogonal polynomials: Introduction

 \section{Introduction}

-The aim of this paper is to review basic properties of the $q-$Hermite polynomials and collect their not always widely known properties scattered throughout recent literature.
-The $q-$Hermite polynomials constitute a $1-$ parameter family of the orthogonal polynomials that for $q\allowbreak =\allowbreak 1$ are well known Hermite polynomials, more precisely the probabilistic Hermite polynomials i.e. orthogonal with respect to the density of $N(0,1)$ distributions ($\exp (-x^{2}/2)/\sqrt{2\pi }$).
-For $ q\allowbreak =\allowbreak 0$ they are equal to the rescalled Chebyshev polynomials of the second kind, again more precisely, polynomials orthogonal with respect to the Wigner measure i.e. the one with the density $2\sqrt{ 4-x^{2}}/\pi .$ On the other hand these polynomials are related to the so called Rogers-Szeg\"{o} polynomials and other important families of polynomials such as the Al-Salam--Chihara polynomials.
+The aim of this paper is to review basic properties of the $q-$Hermite polynomials and collect their not always widely known properties scattered throughout the recent literature.
+The $q-$Hermite polynomials constitute a $ 1-$parameter family of orthogonal polynomials that for $q\allowbreak =\allowbreak 1$ are equal to the well known Hermite polynomials, more precisely the probabilistic Hermite polynomials i.e. orthogonal with respect to the density of $N(0,1)$ distributions ($\exp (-x^{2}/2)/\sqrt{2\pi }$).
+For $q\allowbreak =\allowbreak 0$ they are equal to the re-scaled Chebyshev polynomials of the second kind, again more precisely, polynomials orthogonal with respect to the Wigner measure i.e. the one with the density $2\sqrt{ 4-x^{2}}/\pi .$ On the other hand these polynomials are related to the so called Rogers-Szeg\"{o} polynomials or Rogers (continuous $q-$ ultraspherical) polynomials and other important families of polynomials such as the Al-Salam--Chihara polynomials.

 Why these polynomials are important?
-For one thing they are very simple and as it will be shown in the sequel many more complicated (i.e. having more parameters) families of orthogonal polynomials can be expressed as linear combinations of $q-$Hermite polynomials.
+For one thing they are very simple and as it will be shown in the sequel many more complicated (i.e. having more parameters) families of orthogonal polynomials can be expressed as linear combinations of the $q-$Hermite polynomials.
 Secondly since they are simple many facts concerning them are known.
+Thirdly during last 15 years they appeared within several interesting applications that came from the theories quite distant from the classical $q-$series theory or combinatorics.